 NPDESTracker

-Built first for small and mid-sized Phase II MS4 permittees
+Built for Phase II MS4 permittees

 MS4 compliance software

-MS4 compliance software for small and mid-sized stormwater programs.
+MS4 compliance software for municipal stormwater programs.

 One workspace for inspections, IDDE, outfalls, BMPs, tasks, public education, public participation, MS4 metrics, and annual reporting.
 With GIS context on every record and audit trails on the work that matters.
 Written for the coordinators who actually run the program.